birdflag/birdflag.github.io/_pages/contact.md

 #Let's Talk

 I'm available to help you make your creative vision come to life.
-Email me at hfogartydesign@gmail.com to talk about ideas.
+Email me at hfogartydesign@gmail.com to talk ideas.

-{% //formspree.io/f/xbjpgnkz %}%}